rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 !!!
 WARNING

-    Don not start or activate the service yourself.
-Pacemaker will take care of it.
+    Do not start or activate the service yourself.
+The Pacemaker will take care of it.

 An HTML page containing the server name will show by default: